This post may contain affiliate links. Please read our disclosure policy.

 Giardiniera is used to top sandwiches, pizzas, hot dogs and more lending a tangy, pickle-y bite to often rich dishes.
 It’s simply magical.

 My easy to make Hot Giardiniera recipe is fantastic on pizza! (yeah, that’s right!)
-It’s also fantastic chopped up and served on crackers with melted cheddar….or just serve it in a bowl to add to your next Italian inspired cheese board.
+It’s also fantastic chopped up and served on crackers with melted cheddar, or just serve it in a bowl to add to your next Italian inspired charcuterie board.

-I especially love it mixed into these Italian Style Roasted Pork Sandwiches…..and who can blame me!?!?
+I especially love it mixed into these Italian Style Roasted Pork Sandwiches or to top Crock Pot Italian Beef Sandwich…..and who can blame me!?!?
 It adds the most interesting puckery, pickle-y flavor and the spice is total perfection with the rich pork.
-OMG…..can Sunday please hurry up and get here because I’m seriously starving now.
+If you don’t like heat, you can leave out the spicy peppers.

 Giardiniera in a blue and white floral bowl with a white napkin in the background.